tschuehly/htmx-supabase-spring-boot-starter/README.md

 and [Server Sent Events](https://htmx.org/docs#sse) directly in HTML, using [attributes](https://htmx.org/reference#attributes)

 You need to add this little script snippet to your index page.
-This will authenticate with the api after logging in with Google / confirming your email
+This will authenticate with the API after logging in with Google / confirm your email

 ````html
 <script>